Are you looking for the best ways to make money but don't want a full-time job?

 - These earrings sell for $22 a pair.
 I'm sure there's some kit you can buy to make these things for 5 bucks, right?

-I'm totally useless here because if it doesn't involve typing or talking smack, I can't create.
+I'm totally useless here because if it doesn't involve typing, I can't create.
 But I've seen many students, friends, and readers excel at this.
 The world needs stuff and we need you to create.

 How do you start?